Ripon-Patgiri/Calculator/README.md

 # Calculator
-A Simple Calculator developed using HTML , CSS and Vanilla JavaScript.
+A Simple Calculator Application.
+Developed using : HTML, CSS, JavaScript